Influential individuals with a great passion for strengthening South Carolina families comprise our esteemed volunteer board of directors.

 Robert is a partner at Nelson Mullins Riley & Scarborough, LLP in Charleston, S.C.
 For more than thirty years with the firm, Robert has represented corporate, institutional, and individual clients in a wide range of litigation matters.
 A former Editor in Chief of the South Carolina Law Review and clerk to a United States District Court Judge, he has taught Trial Advocacy at two different law schools in South Carolina, founded the firm’s Legal Project Management Task Force, is co-chair of the Consumer and Mechanical Products Liability and Class Action Practice Group as well as the Private Wealth Services Group.

-Mr. Clayton is Assistant Vice President at Legal & General America where he leads customer and administration services.
+Mr. Clayton is Head of Partner Management at Pacific Life, where he is launching a frictionless workforce benefits division.
+He was previously Assistant Vice President at Legal & General America where he led customer and administration services.
 In 2018, he was named one of “Columbia’s Best & Brightest Under 35” by Columbia Business Monthly.
 He is a graduate of The University of Tennessee with a Master’s in Organizational Psychology, and previously obtained his undergraduate degree in Philosophy from The College of Charleston.